Konditorei

-A Konditorei is a business that typically offers a wide variety of pastries and typically also serves as a café.
+A Konditorei is a business that typically offers a wide variety of pastries, cake and desserts and typically also serves as a café.
 Konditoreien (plural) are found in many countries including but not limited to Germany, Austria, Switzerland, France, Denmark, Sweden, and the Czech Republic.
 In French-speaking countries, similar businesses are referred to as pâtisseries.

 The culture and function of the Konditorei may vary based on locations.
 In Germany, Austria, Switzerland and several northern European countries, it is customary to consume a portion of cake with coffee or hot chocolate on the premises.

 In order to become a Konditor, the speciality baker for a Konditorei, the profession (in many countries) requires an extensive apprenticeship or speciality training program.

 Function

 The primary focus of a Konditorei is selling pastries, which may be made in-house or brought in from another bakery.
 They commonly also offer a selection of coffees, soft drinks, and many may also sell alcoholic drinks.
 Many larger Konditoreien also serve ice cream and chocolates.

 Apart from its typical menu, a Konditorei chiefly differs from a restaurant in that opening hours tend to be morning and afternoon, rather than afternoon and evening.